 you end up with a big, painful knot on your lip.
 Then, the body fights it off, and the virus goes latent, waiting for another stressful opportunity.

 In horses, depending on the study you read, it’s estimated that as many as 50% (or more) carry the latent EHV-1 virus in some form.
 And, stress can help activate a latent virus.
 So, in some sense, back in 2011, sending 700-some horses to Ogden, Utah to compete in a horse show – or to any horse show – was the equine equivalent of sending the kids to school.
 So was sending horses to the veterinary hospital at Cornell University earlier that year.
-The same with the horses in Spain in 2021.
+The same with the horses in Spain in 2021 or Thermal in 2022.
 In fact, most EHV-1 outbreaks occur in groups of horses.
 Take group of horses, get them excited, stressed, and packed together, and you’ve got an absolutely perfect setting for the herpes viruses to come out and play.
 In these outbreaks, some poor horse – one of hundreds that are probably carrying the virus – stressed, and far away from home, broke with the virus, which reproduced, and then spread to other horses.
 Think kids in school with a cold: one of them gets sick, and before you know it, everyone gets sick.
 It’s a scenario that gets repeated several times a year.